King & Wood Mallesons advised amaysim, which has acquired online energy retailer Click Energy for $120m. MinterEllison

 The KWM team was led by partners Scott Gardiner and Paul Schroder.
 The HSF team was led by partner Tim McEwen, who was assisted by senior associates Sam Kings, Alex Mackinnon, and solicitor Amanda Cowan.

-team was led by partner John Mosley, who was assisted by special counsel Caitlin Chiu, senior associate Johanna Hendry, and lawyers Miriam Athanassios and Ryan Ruslim.
+The MinterEllison team was led by partner John Mosley, who was assisted by special counsel Caitlin Chiu, senior associate Johanna Hendry, and lawyers Miriam Athanassios and Ryan Ruslim.
 Specialist support was provided by partner Allison Warburton and special counsel Joel Reid from the energy practice; partner Ben Smith, senior associate Nick Kipriotis, and associate Sophia Bai from the corporate practice; and partner Harriet Eager and associate Bernadette McCabe from the human resources practice.

 Amaysim, Australia’s fourth-largest mobile operator, operates a virtual mobile network on the Optus 4G network.
 Click Energy sells energy online and has nearly 155,000 customers in Victoria, New South Wales, and Queensland.